A new metric for statistical properties of long time behaviors: Introduction

-In chaotic dynamical systems, positions of points in orbits are sensitive to initial values.
-While weak mean equicontinuous systems may be chaotic, but in the view of measure theory, they are stable, for distributions of points in orbits are not sensitive to initial values.
+We say a system is chaotic if the positions of points in orbits are sensitive to initial values.
+While weak mean equicontinuous systems may be chaotic, but in the view of measure theory, they are stable, for the distributions of points in orbits are not sensitive to initial values.

 Birkhoff Ergodic Theorem shows that for any integrable function $f$, the time average $f^*$ is also integrable.
 It is natural to ask in which case the time average operator can preserve continuity of observe functions?
 In~\cite{JA}, Auslander shows in a mean-L-stable system, the time average operator maps continuous functions to continuous ones.
-In our paper, we will show weak mean equicontinuous systems are exact the systems in which the time average operator can preserve continuity of observe functions. \begin{theorem} Let $(X,T)$ be a t.d.s..
-Then $(X,T)$ is weak mean equicontinuous if and only if the time averages $f^{*}$ exist and are continuous for all $f \in C(X)$. \end{theorem}
+In our paper, we will show that weak mean equicontinuous systems are exact the systems in which the time average operator can preserve continuity of observe functions. \begin{theorem} Let $(X,T)$ be a t.d.s.
+Then $(X,T)$ is weak mean equicontinuous if and only if the time averages $f^{*}$ are continuous for all $f \in C(X)$. \end{theorem}

 We organize this paper as follows.
 In Section \ref{2} we introduce some basic notions and results needed in the paper.
 In Section \ref{3} we show some propositions of $\overline{F}(x,y)$ and $N(F)$ which are useful in the sequel.
 In Section \ref{4} we prove Theorem \ref{1.2}.
 In Section \ref{5} we study invariant measures by $\overline{F}(x,y)$ and $F(x,y)$, and prove Theorem \ref{1.3}.
 Meanwhile new characterizations of ergodic measures and physical measures are given.
 In Section \ref{6} we introduce weak mean equicontinuous systems and provide the proof of Theorem \ref{1.5}.